elsiedown/sei-project-4-he/README.md

 ## Features

 * Landing Page
-* Sign up page and Login page
+* Sign up page and login page
-* Index of all Properties - in list or map view
+* Index of all properties (list or map view)
-* Filter by Location - City, Continent or Country
+* Filter properties by City, Continent or Country
 * Detail view for each Property
 * Login & Logout with restricted visibility for logged in users
   * Create, edit and delete property